 What's The Outlook For Children With JAE?

 - It is considered a life-long condition, which means seizure medications will be needed to control the seizures.

-- Attention problems have been shown to persist despite successful treatment; therefore close monitoring is recommended.
+- Attention problems may persist despite successful treatment.
+Therefore close monitoring is recommended.

 Billy, a 12-year-old boy, "blanks out" sometimes and stops playing ball for 10 to 15 seconds during baseball practice.
 His coach calls his name, but Billy doesn't seem to hear him.
 He usually blinks a few times and sometimes he starts moving his mouth like he’s chewing something.
 Usually the seizure ends abruptly and he’s right back to the game.
 These typically occur 2-5 times a week.
 On a couple of occasions in the morning, he has had a bigger seizure where his whole body stiffens and then jerks.
 Those seizures last about 2 minutes.

 Epilepsy centers provide you with a team of specialists to help you diagnose your epilepsy and explore treatment options.